A REST Profile for the Model Context Protocol — Draft Proposal

 Every tool endpoint MUST include:

-• operationId — A unique, short, descriptive identifier (e.g., search, create-page).
+• operationId — A unique, short, descriptive identifier (e.g., search-tasks, create-page).

 • summary — A one-line description of what the tool does.